Yoga helps children grow emotional intelligence by helping them link movement with emotions

 I wish you all the best on your journey, and if you also suffer from 'maybe I'm not enough' syndrome, then join me in letting that go.
 Remind yourself that all you need is you and your story.
 All that other stuff (the details) can be figured out.
 But never give up.
 You just don't know how your story will help others.

-1 First step is to write your book (haven’t written one yet?
-Check out Scott Berkun’s blog on ‘How to write a Book’.
+1 First step is to write your book (stay in touch as I complete an article on how to write a book)

 2. Edit your book.
 Cut out redundant words, check spelling and grammar.
 All writing is essentially re-writing.
-After I have written my book to the best I can, I send it to my editors; Jane Todd and Narelle Douglas (one at a time), and then use their suggestions to improve my work.
+After I have written my book to the best I can, I send it to my editors; Jane Todd and Narelle Douglas and use their suggestions to improve my work.
 Most Cities have a writing centre that can help you find editors and writing support.

 3. If you are going with a ‘print on demand’ service, they will usually take your manuscript from here and offer the editing and graphic design stages, give you an ISBN, register your book and then that’s it!
 Your book will be printed as a customer wants it.
 If, however you want a thousand books in your garage to sell or give away, you can continue to take these steps from here.